 Affordable for Volume Valve Applications

-We have a signi cant cost saving procedure for laser cutting Kalrez® from sheet stock for solenoid valve plunger assemblies.
-The amount of Kalrez® used per seal is cut in half, reducing the cost per seal even in small quantities by 40-60%.
-Previously, molded seals requiring more than double the amount of Kalrez® are replaced by a seal disc and stainless steel cup which are pressed t into a plunger.
-The seal cup governs the plunger length more ef ciently and two notches on the seal circumference allows the seal to vent gases from within the plunger.
+At PeterPaul, we’ve developed a significant cost saving procedure for laser-cutting Perlast® from sheet stock for use in our solenoid valve plunger assemblies.
+The amount of material used for each seal is reduced by half, thus reducing the cost per seal, even in small quantities, by as much as 40 to 60 percent.
+Previously molded seals, requiring more than double the amount of Perlast®, are replaced by a seal disc and stainless steel cup which are pressed together into a plunger blank.
+The seal cup controls the plunger length more efficiently and two notches on the seal circumference allow the seal to vent gases from within the plunger assembly.

 Added Moisture Protection Available for Series 50 Explosion-Proof Solenoid Valves